Viva Piñata (video game): Release

 After the release of Viva Piñata in 2006, its development team saw it as incomplete.
 The developers cut partial ideas from the release to meet their deadlines.
 Rare's Gregg Mayles said that the game sold well and steadily on par with their expectations and Xbox executive Phil Spencer added that the game was considered a success inside the company.
 The team incorporated player feedback and worked towards a "more definitive version" of the original.
+Additional Piñata accessories were sold as post-launch downloadable content.

 During the Microsoft press conference at E3 2007, a Microsoft Windows port of Viva Piñata was announced.
 The conversion was handled by Climax Group.
 The game is part of the Games for Windows programme which offers easier installation and support for Windows Vista's Games Explorer, Xbox 360 Controller for Windows, Parental Controls, and the use of Games For Windows - Live.

 In December 2006, Microsoft collaborated with amusement park Six Flags Mexico to promote the Xbox 360 as well as Viva Piñata.
-To accomplish this, a 48 ft tall, 52 ft long piñata, specifically a Horstachio, was constructed at the park.
+To accomplish this, a 48 ft tall, 52 ft long Horstachio piñata was constructed at the park.
 At the time, it was the largest recorded piñata ever built.